Complaints and Remedy Policy 2024 - 2027

 13.5 A suitably senior executive oversees our complaint handling performance.
 They assess any themes or trends to identify potential systemic issues, serious risks or policies and procedures that require revision.

-13.6 Within Derby Homes our complaints policy is overseen by:
+13.6 Within Derby Homes our Complaints Policy is overseen by:

-- Derby City Council Strategic Partnership Board
+- Derby City Council Strategic Partnership Board,

-- Derby Homes Board
+- Derby Homes Board,

-- Operational Board
+- Operational Committee,

-- Managing Director
+- Managing Director,

-- Finance Director and Company Secretary
+- Finance Director and Company Secretary,

-- Head of Quality and Consumer Regulation
+- Head of Quality and Consumer Regulation.

 13.7 As part of this oversight, Derby Homes also has a Member Responsible for Complaints who is part of the Board.